 - Proper selection of data objects and data and data models - Identification of attribute and functions and their encapsulation of these with in a class - Mechanism for representation of the content of each data object.
-Class diagrams may be used - Refinement of data design elements from requirement analysis to component level design. - Information hiding - A library of useful data structures and operations be developed. - Software design and PL should support the specification and realization of abstract data types.
+Class diagrams may be used - Refinement of data design elements from requirement analysis to component level design. - Information hiding - A library of useful data structures and operations be developed.

+SOFTWARE ENGINEERING

+• Software design and PL should support the specification and

+Dept. of CSE 30 Page

+realization of abstract data types.